The Arduino is a small board which features a programmable microprocessor and several pins you can use to interact with the world.

 1 2 3 4 5 6 7 8 9 10

 In your command prompt window you should see "on" and "off" printing out over and over.
 Look at the Arduino board, and you should see a small LED next to pin 13 turning on for one second, then off for one second.
-Tada!
+Additionally, we should see the LED blinking!

 Ctrl and press